This website may contain affiliate links and we may be compensated (at no cost to you!).

 This year Small Business Saturday is on Saturday, November 26th.
 Here are some of the ways you can support a local business in 2022.

 Ways to shop small and support local business

-If you are looking for ways to participate in Small Business Saturday, or just want to support local business all year long, here are 14 of our best tips.
+If you are looking for ways to participate in Small Business Saturday, or just want to support local business all year long, here are some of our best tips.

 Some of these are specific to supporting Colorado businesses, but many of the tips will work for supporting your local community no matter where you live.